CarolRdR/scib-technical-test/back-end-scib/README.md

 ## Nice-to-haves / Roadmap

-- More detailed DTO validation and custom error messages.
+- More detailed DTO validation and custom messages.
-- Cleanup of temporary files after parsing.
-- Lightweight logging layer for better diagnostics.

 ## Author